Sanglorian/orcus/Orcus Monsters - current.md

 The terms of the Open Game License Version 1.0a and the relevant Section 15 entries are provided in a separate file.

 Artworks are not Open Game Content unless otherwise mentioned.
-Full attribution and license for each artwork is available in the Artworks file.   w
+Full attribution and license for each artwork is available in the Artworks file.